Vineeshavilla/Snake-Game/README.md

 Score tracking.

- Perfect for beginners looking to learn Python or for anyone who loves classic games!
+ "Perfect for beginners looking to learn Python or for anyone who loves classic games!"